EOA-Blockchain-Labs/ethereumonarm/docs/user-guide/running-l2-clients.rst

 .. note::

   1. We will sync Optimism using an :guilabel:`Op-Geth` Snapshot.
 Take into account that this is a large snapshot and it will take a few hours to download and decompress so, please, be patient.
+You will need a 1TB SSD to be able to download the snapshot and extract it.

   2. You need access to a synced Ethereum L1 node.